anastasop/ted/README.md

 much like turning each window into a notepad window.

-Doing the full work with curses to implement the exact behavior as in rio, is too much work and probably does not worth it.
+Doing the full work with curses to implement the exact behavior as in rio, is too much work and probably not worth it.
 Ted is a compromise.
 Each line is edited with readline(3) and the final text is formatted and written to a file or to standard output.
 Also ted cannot be used to edit an existing file.
 If you already have a file, then ed(1) or vim are better choices.
 Ted is for creating new files or appending to existing ones, from the console, using some neat